 NCERT Solutions for Class 12 Commerce Business studies Chapter 7 Directing are provided here with simple step-by-step explanations.
-These solutions for Directing are extremely popular among class 12 Commerce students for Business studies Directing Solutions come handy for quickly completing your homework and preparing for exams.
-All questions and answers from the NCERT Book of class 12 Commerce Business studies Chapter 7 are provided here for you for free.
+These solutions for Directing are extremely popular among Class 12 Commerce students for Business studies Directing Solutions come handy for quickly completing your homework and preparing for exams.
+All questions and answers from the NCERT Book of Class 12 Commerce Business studies Chapter 7 are provided here for you for free.
 You will also love the ad-free experience on Meritnation’s NCERT Solutions.
-All NCERT Solutions for class 12 Commerce Business studies are prepared by experts and are 100% accurate.
+All NCERT Solutions for class Class 12 Commerce Business studies are prepared by experts and are 100% accurate.

 Page No 211:

 Which of the following is not an element of direction?

 Delegation is not an element of directing, rather, it precedes directing.
 Direction refers to a process where employees of an organisation are instructed, motivated and guided to achieve certain goals and objectives.
 Motivation, communication and supervision are elements of direction.